 - Applicants must provide their date of birth and National Insurance number to allow their identity to be checked.

 - All applicants must provide a bank statement to verify their bank details for payment, unless the bank account can be verified through a current housing benefit claim

-- Where an application has a valid claim for council tax support or housing benefit, we will obtain consent from the application and verify evidence by way of their claim
+- Where an applicant has a valid claim for council tax support or housing benefit, we will obtain consent from the application and verify evidence by way of their claim

 There is no formal right of appeal if a grant application is not successful, however, the applicant may ask for their case to be reviewed, within 7 days of their decision.